tkar-git/git-playground/PSI_README.md

 Here *Your Name* and *your@email.com* will be attached to your commits and tags.

-## Clone this repo
+## Clone this repository

-You can clone this repository and create your own branch and add text files/ codes etc.
+You can clone this repository, create your own branch and add text files/ codes etc.

 ```
 git clone https://gitlab.rlp.net/psi2023/gitplayground.git